CarbonKivy/CarbonKivy/docs/source/build_instructions/index.rst

 Sample :class:`spec` file is given below.
 Make additions for your own data files with the pattern for them to be present in the final distribution.

-Example if you want to inlcude all your kv files under the :class:`root` directory and assets under :class:`assets/` directory, the inclusion should be done like below:
+Example if you want to inlcude all your kv files under the :class:`root` directory and assets under :class:`assets/` directory, the inclusion can be done like below:

     .. code-block:: spec